Top 10 Revolutionary DevOps Tools you should check out in 2020

 Gradle is a developer build tool that is used by giants like Google to build applications.
 Modeled in a way that is extensible in most fundamental ways.
 For example, Gradle can be used for native development with C/C++ and can also be expanded to cover other programming languages and platforms.
 Developers can speed up the development process with Gradle, which offers unparalleled versatility of the building of monorepo and multi repo applications simultaneously.
 Gradle offers a rich library of APIs and mature ecosystems of plugins that support integration and automation.
 With Gradle, software development teams can model, integrate, and systemize delivery of software solutions in a time-bound manner.
 The tool is quite popular with software agile teams as it offers features like advanced caching, compile avoidance that reduces development time significantly, and helps in the development of elegant blazing-fast builds.

-Docker is a container platform that enables developers to build, manage, and deploy traditional applications to advanced micro-services anywhere.
-One of the strengths of the Docker platform is support for distributed development and automating app deployment that makes it a favorite DevOps tool for developers.
-With Docker, developers can isolate apps in separate containers, which eliminates the need for Virtual Machines.
-Another benefit of the Docker platform is that apps are shipped with their dependencies in the containers which frees you from the worries of dependency management.
-Docker can be used from the cloud, and it works well with other DevOps tools like Jenkins.
+Docker has been the most preferred container platform to develop, manage and deploy conventional applications to advanced micro-services.
+What makes Docker the number one choice of developers is that it supports distributed development and automating app deployment and has the ability to isolate apps in separate containers, which eliminates the need for Virtual Machines.
+Additionally, with Docker, apps are shipped with their dependencies in the containers which frees you from the worries of dependency management.
+Docker can be used from the cloud, and it works well with other DevOps monitoring tools like Jenkins.

 While the Docker platform allows you to run apps in containers, Kubernetes goes one step further by allowing developers to run containers in a cluster in a secure way.
 With Kubernetes, developers can automatically manage, monitor, scale, and deploy cloud-native applications.
 Kubernetes functions as a powerful orchestrator that helps manage communication between pods and coordinates them as a cluster.
 Kubernetes also manages Microservices applications efficiently.
 It's an ever-expanding ecosystem in the form of increased availability of distributed data storage services networking, and additional observe-ability complements Kubernetes and makes it a strong contender in the list of best DevOps tools for 2020.